Mountaintop Motel Massacre: Distribution

-The film initially received a regional theatrical release, opening in Opelousas, Louisiana on July 15, 1983 under the title Mountaintop Motel.
+The film was independently released by director Jim McCullough Sr., opening in Opelousas, Louisiana on July 15, 1983 under its original title Mountaintop Motel.
 It was released again in Jackson, Mississippi under the title Horrors at Mountaintop Motel on December 14, 1984.

-It was given a wide release beginning on March 14, 1986 when it was picked up for distribution by New World Pictures, and retitled Mountaintop Motel Massacre.
-Under New World's distribution, it would later show at theaters in New York City in May and June 1986.
+In 1985, the film was acquired for distribution by New World Pictures, who retitled it Mountaintop Motel Massacre and recut the film with a newly-shot ending.
+This version of the film premiered on March 14, 1986 Under New World's distribution, it would later show at theaters in New York City in May and June 1986.